-Acceptance into the phlebotomy program has the following additional requirements:
+Acceptance into the Phlebotomy program has the following additional requirements:

-- Health Form:
+- Health form

 Clinical sites require students have a current health record.
 The Wake Tech form requires a physical and immunization records that will be explained at the orientation meeting.
 You may need to obtain additional vaccinations or other medical tests as well as the physical.

 Clinical sites also require a criminal background check and urine drug screen.
 This process is explained at the orientation meeting.
-Wake Tech has arranged with an agency to conduct this search and perform the urine test.
+Wake Tech has arranged with an agency to conduct this search and perform the test.

 If a student makes a "C" or better in PBT 100 and PSY 118, they are permitted to advance to PBT 101, the clinical rotation.
-PBT 101 is taught during the second 8 weeks of the semester.
+PBT 101 is taught during the second eight weeks of the semester.

 PBT 101: The faculty assigns each student to a site for his or her clinical experience.
 Often, a student may go to more than one location.
 Not all students go to the same clinical sites, but the experience is standardized, so the students have comparable experiences.
 Students attend clinical for an average of 18-19 hours a week, for a total of 132 hours during the eight-week period.
 During this time, the student must successfully complete 100 venipunctures.
 They will also be evaluated on their work behaviors, such as professionalism, initiative and punctuality.
 There are four Friday morning seminars during the eight weeks when students return to the campus to discuss their clinical experiences and prepare for certification exams and employment interviews.